sebas-ortiz/cryogenic-preservation-database/README.md

 External reference data for the normalized TSE-related tables was originally based on publicly available Costa Rican electoral registry sources.
 This public repository includes only the database structure and sample records for demonstration purposes.

+## Dataset Notice

+To run the complete database workflow, the following files must be downloaded manually:

+- The **complete electoral registry dataset** from the official TSE website
+- The **telephone datasets** used for data integration

+The files included in this repository are **small samples intended only to demonstrate the functionality of the SQL scripts and database design**.

+If the full datasets are not loaded into the database before running the SQL scripts, some procedures and queries may not function as expected.

 ## Database Architecture

 ### Final ER Diagram